I know, I know, I know, no, but I'm just telling you what the Zogby thing said.

 That I haven't read.

-Um, and I would be less competent to comment on anything like that.
+And I would be less competent to comment on anything like that.

-Um which is it's it leaps out at me because I could never have gotten away with writing this.
+I'm commenting on the way this document is assembled to leave an unaccountable impression, which it leaps out at me because I could never have gotten away with writing this.

-Um so well, you may not want to assume anything then.
+Okay, so, well, you may not want to assume anything then.

-I mean, you're obviously very precise uh and within the limits of your scope of experience and responsibility.
+I mean, you're obviously very precise and within the limits of your scope of experience and responsibility.

 But somebody like me listening to you say these things, I have to ask why.